jobro13/Instinct/Docs/ResourceAPI.md

 Every action NEEDS a :Cache and a :Run field.

 CacheAction input: OptList, MouseButton, Target, UsedTool) where Target is an Instance and UsedTool is a instinct tool object, describing the used tool.
 Cache returns a boolean if the action can be done or not.
 Note that Cache is also used by IntentionService:GetOption which figures out what action the tool can take on the current target.
+This boolean is thus retruned to IntentionService.
+(Code in Tools.lua, DefaultTool)

 The result is saved in the Tool cache for the current target.